janet-9/SimICD/README.md

 # SimICD: Closed Loop ICD Simulations

 ## Description

-This is the codebase for SimICD, a tool for the closed loop simulation of cardiac EP episodes and virtual ICD logic modelled after the Boston Scientific single chamber transvenous ICD (https://www.bostonscientific.com/en-US/home.html).
-Examples of episode simulations can be found in the paper: 'SimICD: A Closed-Loop Framework for ICD Modelling'
+This is the codebase for **SimICD**, a tool for the closed-loop simulation of cardiac EP episodes and virtual ICD logic modeled after the Boston Scientific single chamber transvenous ICD ([Boston Scientific](https://www.bostonscientific.com/en-US/home.html)).
+Examples of episode simulations can be found in the paper: *'SimICD: A Closed-Loop Framework for ICD Modelling'*.

 The base consists of:

+### A. ICD_Logic:
-A. ICD_Logic: Contains the sensing and discrimination algorithms for descision making during simulations, the therapy presciption scripts and calls to and from the simulator to translate the data from the EP simulations into EGMs.
+Contains the sensing and discrimination algorithms for decision-making during simulations, therapy prescription scripts, and calls to and from the simulator to translate the data from the EP simulations into EGMs.
+  - **i.
+Sensing**: Scripts for generating EGMs from simulated data and extracting key features.
+  - **ii.
+Detection**: Scripts for utilizing the discrimination algorithm and making therapy decisions.
+  - **iii.
+Therapy**: Scripts for implementing and analyzing therapy decisions.

+### B. NSR_Temps:
-B. NSR_Temps: Templates of EGMs representing normal sinus rhythm that can be used in morphology analysis.
+Templates of EGMs representing normal sinus rhythm that can be used in morphology analysis.
+  Users can either use these templates or generate their own using a custom mesh, which can be done using the NSR script provided in *Sim_Files*.

+### C. Sim_Files:
+Python scripts (using *carputils*, the Python framework used by OpenCARP - [OpenCARP](https://opencarp.org)) for running the cardiac simulations.
+These include:
+  - **i.
+Focal VT**
+  - **ii.
+Re-entrant VT**

-C. Sim_Files: Python scripts (using carputils, the python framework used by OpenCARP - https://opencarp.org) for running episodes of NSR, focal VT and re-entrant VT.
-Users are invited to upload their own meshes, stimulus sites and electrode sites in order to run simulations and are welcome to the tailor the simulation scripts to meet the requirements of their own experiments.
+Users are invited to upload their own meshes, stimulus sites, and electrode sites in order to run simulations.
+They are also welcome to tailor the simulation scripts to meet their specific experimental requirements.

 ## Table of Contents